-Overall Series scoring for individuals is based on the best 4 of 5 in a five-race series or the best 3 of 4 in a four-race series.
+Overall Series scoring for individuals is based on the best 4 of 5 scores in a five-race series.
 In other words, the lowest score is dropped.

-A missed race would be the lowest score dropped.
 In the case of a race cancellation in a five-race series, the lowest score is still dropped (best 3 of 4).
 If there are fewer than four races in the series, no score will be dropped.
+A missed race would be the lowest score dropped.